okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/multi-tenancy/index.md

 # Multi-tenant solutions

-Organizations that need to manage a deverse set of user types should consider the Okta multi-tenant solution.
+Organizations that need to manage a diverse set of user types should consider the Okta multi-tenant solution.
 This doc provides an overview of the solution, identifies reasons why organizations may want to consider it, and lists the different multi-tenant configurations available.

 ## Acme Bank example

-Acme Bank, a fictitious bank, is used through this doc to explain details and key concepts around multi-tenancy.
+Acme Bank, a fictitious bank, is used throughout this doc to explain the details and key concepts around multi-tenancy.
 The company came to Okta to centralize and improve their existing identity management infrastructure.
 To meet the needs and demands of their employees, customers, and partners, they built their solution with a multi-tenant configuration.